Rresource allocation guide in project management

 Deloitte Global Cost Survey reveals “Cost reduction scores over other business initiatives.”

 Simply allocating resources to projects does not ensure profitability.
 They could be working on non-billable or mundane operational tasks.
-Businesses must ensure optimum resource utilization and resource allocation helps achieve that and more.
-Using real-time information and forecasting methods, resource managers can take corrective measures to avoid under or overallocation of resources in advance.
+Businesses must ensure optimum resource utilization, and resource allocation helps achieve that and more.
+Resource managers can take corrective measures to avoid under or overallocation of resources in advance using real-time information and forecasting methods.
 Mobilizing resources from non-billable work and allocating them to strategic/billable work ensures profitability.

 This article helps you understand the limitations of legacy systems and how a modern resource management solution will assist your business

-C. Find the right resource using centralized visibility:
+Enables finding the right resource using centralized visibility

-A resource allocation system captures resource-related information in real time and consolidates them on a centralized platform.
+A resource allocation system captures resource-related information in real-time and consolidates it on a centralized platform.
 360-degree visibility helps allocate resources to projects based on qualifications, skills, experience, availability, costs, and other selection criteria.
 Centralized visibility and real-time updates avoid data redundancy and discrepancies that could lead to double-booking chaos.
 It is one of the significant benefits of resource allocation.

 Delivering projects on time and within budget ensures project success, increases client satisfaction, and maintains your organization’s reputation.
-In addition, if resources are allocated efficiently, it can eliminate the under or over-skilled resources to projects.
-Under skilled resources cause project delays, whereas overqualified team members can spike project resource costs.
+In addition, if resources are allocated efficiently, it can eliminate the under or over-skilled project resources.
+Under-skilled resources cause project delays, whereas overqualified team members can spike project resource costs.
 Therefore, resource allocation is critical to project management.

 In a multi-project environment, intelligent allocation of resources involves generating more ROI using the existing pool.
 What-if analysis allows you to build different scenarios and simulate each using the resource constraints.
 After comparing and analyzing each scenario, resource managers can help arrive at the best possible outcome.
 It can then be applied to the project allocation schedule.

-One of the resource allocation best practices involves assigning resources to project tasks based on their skills and interest.
-Providing an environment for self-development, skill-building, and staying abreast with current technology trends motivate them.
-By giving them the right opportunities, resource managers can effectively manage the bench and improve overall billability.
-The employees also feel more responsible and take ownership of their job, which increases engagement and productivity.
+One of the resource allocation best practices involves assigning resources to project tasks based on their skills and interests.
+Providing an environment for self-development, skill-building, and staying abreast with current technology trends motivates them.
+Resource managers can effectively manage the bench and improve overall billability by giving them the right opportunities.
+The employees also feel more responsible and take ownership of their jobs, which increases engagement and productivity.

 Resources can be either fully or partially available.
 Resource managers need to consider this while making allocation decisions that ensure optimum utilization.

 So, how do you allocate human resources in a complex project environment?
-In this section, we describe the essential resource allocation steps in project management.
+This section describes the essential resource allocation steps in project management.

-A. Create a project plan using an appropriate tool:
+Create a project plan using an appropriate tool

 The critical path within a project plan determines the minimum time required to complete the project.
-This information can be used within a project management tool to provide a Gantt-chart view.
-Resource allocation is an integral component of this process because resources are assigned to each task for its completion.
+This information can be used within a project management tool to provide a Gantt chart view.
+Resource allocation is integral to this process because resources are assigned to each task for completion.

 PwC Project Management Insights states, “30% of project failure results from lack of resources.”

-Using resource allocation software, one can easily identify the availability of a resource within the pool for matching skills.
-It is also possible to search for equipment with matching specifications that can be used for a specific duration.
-The allocation tool provides a mechanism to update each resource’s skills and competencies in real-time with proper verification.
+Using resource allocation software, one can quickly identify the availability of a resource within the pool for matching skills.
+Searching for equipment with matching specifications can also be used for a specific duration.
+In addition, the allocation tool provides a mechanism to update each resource’s skills and competencies in real time with proper verification.

 One can hire or use contingency resources if a human resource with matching requirements does not exist.
 Similarly, if the equipment is unavailable, it can be taken on lease or procured, depending on the resourcing strategy.
 All relevant costs need to be factored into project financials.
-Once the resources are selected for a specific project, the resource allocation process begins.
+The resource allocation process begins once the resources are selected for a specific project.

 It may be necessary to have a backup plan for this resource.
-For critical positions, the person could be asked to join a little early so that he/she is available when work starts.
+For critical positions, the person could be asked to join a little early to be available when work starts.

 Re-allocation of resources is necessary during the project life cycle for various reasons.
 For example, a resource may have performance issues that may need replacement.
 A resource with niche skills may be required in another high-priority project.

-So, one needs to out rotate the person with a suitable backfill so that the current project does not suffer.
+So, one needs to out-rotate the person with a suitable backfill so the current project does not suffer.
 Some of the positions can fall vacant due to attrition and need replacing.
 The project manager also can rotate resources within the same project with different roles.

 It is necessary to track the performance of each resource to implement an effective resource allocation process.
 In an ideal situation, there must not be under/ overallocation of resources or over/underutilization of the workforce.

 However, it is tough to ensure this for every resource when you have a large pool to manage.
-The experience of the project manager and some amount of subjectivity plays a big role in deciding this.
-The dashboards and reports from resource allocation software can help in decision making.
+The experience of the project manager and some amount of subjectivity play a significant role in deciding this.
+The dashboards and reports from resource allocation software can help in decision-making.

 Now that the strategies are clear, we move on to know how to combat the runtime resource allocation challenges.

-Most of the allocation of resources related activities occur during a project’s initiation phase.
+Most of the allocation of resources related to activities occurs during a project’s initiation phase.
 The projects can be short-term or long-term, and resource demand can vary.
-The project may require additional resources or some existing resources may need to be rolled out.
-But what happens if the initial resource allocation goes wrong as you have onboarded incompatible resources in a hurry?
+The project may require additional resources, or some existing resources may need to be rolled out.
+But what happens if the initial resource allocation goes wrong as you have onboarded incompatible resources quickly?

 It can create a significant stumbling block in the delivery and must be course-corrected ASAP.
 We refer to this situation as a runtime resource allocation challenge.
 Following resource optimization techniques can mitigate some of these challenges as a part of a new resource allocation strategy.